phaustin/quantecon-example/book/docs/python_by_example.md

 plt.show()
 ```

-Here\'s a shorter way to write the same thing:
+Here's a shorter way to write the same thing:

 ```{code-cell} ipython3
 α = 0.9